 How to Make Creamy Chicken Eden Isle

-• When fully cooked through, remove chicken to a plate and keep warm.
+When fully cooked through, remove chicken to a plate and cover with foil to keep warm.

-• Add the sour cream, and cream cheese.
+Add the sour cream, and cubed, softened cream cheese.

 Why is it Called Chicken Eden Isle?